krisadhi/MobileSensing/README.md

 **hw/sw requirements**

--Need to know how to code in Python
+- Need to know how to code in Python
--Need a laptop/PC with a CUDA enabled GPU
+- Need a laptop/PC with a CUDA enabled GPU

 **Team members responsibilities**